dddaga/word-tree/version_2_code/README.md

 ## Future Directions

-The project is designed with modularity in mind, allowing for future expansions such as porting the model to other platforms like mobile devices for real-time, federated learning.
+The project is designed with modularity as a priority, allowing for future expansions such as porting the model to other platforms like mobile devices for real-time, federated learning.